RIVER CANOE CLUB: RESPONSE TO COVID-19

 Bank account details (the club is now cashless)..

 River Canoe Club of NSW, BSB 012 172 ACCT 3018 65753

 The health and safety of members is our priority, in addition to minimising the spread of this virus in the community.
 We will continue to monitor the situation closely and provide regular updates over the coming weeks.

-In accordance with the NSW Government latest updates, all community halls (and similar) are required to close and similarly no gathering of more than 2 people.
+In accordance with the NSW Government latest updates, outdoor activities required to have suitable risk management arrangements in place and no gathering of more than 10 people.

 We do ask that you kindly keep clear of the clubhouse and any club activities, if you: